Mikaela/mikaela.github.io/n/coauthor.md

 # Git forge private emails

-**_WARNING1 These are vendor lock-in and contribution activity will not pass on to other platrforms._** It may not matter much with sign-offs though.
+**_WARNING!
+These are vendor lock-in and contribution activity will not pass on to other platrforms._** It may not matter much with sign-offs though.

 Forges generally have a feature for private email addresses and it can be